axah710/docspot/README.md

 - **Password Input**: Secure password field with visibility toggle.
 - **Forgot Password**: Option to reset password if forgotten.
 - **Sign In Button**: Authenticate and enter the app.
+- **Alternative Signin**: Signin using Google, Apple , and Facebook.

 ### Sign Up